iCliniq Logo

 • Polymerase chain reaction (PCR) of the CSF.

-• Skin test to diagnose TB - PPD (tuberculosis - purified protein derivative) test.
+• Skin test to diagnose TB-PPD (tuberculosis-purified protein derivative) test.

 How Is Tuberculous Meningitis Treated?

 The multidrug antitubercular antibiotics used for tuberculosis are considered the mainstay of treatment for tubercular meningitis.
-However, the duration of treatment and the efficacy of the drugs is unclear as most drugs do not penetrate the CSF.
+However, the duration of treatment and the efficacy of the drugs are unclear as most drugs do not penetrate the CSF.

 The four drugs used to treat TB include Isoniazid, Rifampin, Pyrazinamide, and Ethambutol.
 Ethambutol does not penetrate the lining of the brain; instead, a fluoroquinolone, such as Moxifloxacin or Levofloxacin, is used.
 In the case of drug-resistant tuberculous meningitis, long courses of treatment may be required with alternative medications.